 Shooting with a low-fi camera, with its quirks and limitations, requires a more visceral approach to photography that is fun and challenging.
 The process of producing an image is in two equal parts: recording the image on film and then teasing out the best possible representation of the captured moment when in the darkroom.

-Carrying my camera everywhere I go, and being in tune with my surroundings has given me a life full of spontaneous moments; talking to strangers, stopping the car to get a closer look, exploring areas that I never would have thought to go, engaging in life outside my comfort zone, and often being much braver than I normally would be without my Holga.
+Using a Holga, where I have to be the gage with whether the lighting will work, or the circumstance lends itself to being recorded with a plastic lens, has put me more in tune with my surroundings.
+It has given me a life full of spontaneous moments; talking to strangers, stopping the car to get a closer look, exploring areas that I never would have thought to go, engaging in life outside my comfort zone, and often being much braver than I normally would be without my Holga.
 The desire to capture something interesting overrides any shyness or fear and sometimes results in making connections that otherwise would never have happened.